-In the state of California, certain groups of professionals including doctors, teachers, social workers, nurses, school administrators and clergy are required by law to report any suspected instances of child endangerment, abuse or neglect.
+In the state of California, certain groups of professionals including doctors, teachers, social workers, nurses, school administrators and clergy are required by law to report any suspected instances of child endangerment, abuse or neglect (PC 11165).
 As a result, they may jump to conclusions and make accusations against you without knowing the full extent of the circumstances involved.
 Therefore it is important to retain an experienced Wallin & Klarich attorney as soon as possible to fight for you.

 Great Bodily Injury or Death Factor

 Depending on whether or not the defendant’s behavior presented a risk of “great bodily injury or death” to the child, child endangerment can be charged as a misdemeanor or felony.

 “Great bodily injury” means significant or substantial injuries.
 Whether or not an injury is a great bodily injury is determined on an individual case-by-case basis.
 A prosecutor may be overzealous in adding a great bodily injury factor due to the significant discretion he/she has over such decisions.
 Therefore, it is important to retain an experienced attorney as soon as possible to monitor the prosecutor’s handling of your case.

 Child endangerment is charged as a misdemeanor when a situation did not create a risk of great bodily injury or death to the child.
 A misdemeanor child endangerment conviction is punishable by up to six months in county jail and/or a $1,000 fine.